weakhoes/DarkSpy-Loader-UI-Paste/README.md

 Do Not Call Paste Your Own Unless You Add Major Changes                                                   //

-Changelog
+Changelog 7/1/2021
 -------------------------------------------------------------------------------------------------------------
-Added Loading Screen And Done Screen Removed Some Code That Wasn't Needed
+-Added Loading Screen And Done Screen
+-Removed Some Code That Wasn't Needed

 ScreenShots
 -------------------------------------------------------------------------------------------------------------